 Women in Montenegro remain underrepresented in leadership positions in government.
 In addition, violence against women, including domestic violence and sexual harassment, is common.
-Montenegro is is 89 out of 144 listed countries according to the 2016 Global Gender Gap Index (GGI).
+Montenegro is is 77 out of 144 listed countries according to the 2017 Global Gender Gap Index (GGI).
 Malta has succeeded to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW) in 2006 and ratified the Arms Trade Treaty (ATT) on 18 August 2014.
-However, traditional patriarchal ideas of gender according to which women should be subservient to male members of their families, results in continued discrimination against women in the home.
-During the 2015 October Open Debate, Montenegro gave a statement affirming support for WPS but made no specific commitments towards the implementation of UNSCR 1325 and the WPS Agenda holistically.
-In 2015, $64.9 mln were spent by Montenegro on its military; subsequently, the National Action Plan on the Implementation of Resolution 1325 (2000) has not been developed yet.
+In 2017, Montenegro spent $74.3 million on military expenditures.
+Traditional patriarchal ideas of gender according to which women should be subservient to male members of their families, results in continued discrimination against women in the home.
+During the 2017 October Open Debate, Montenegro did not give a statement.
+On February 2017 Montenegro launched its first UNSCR1325 National Action Plan (NAP) for the period 2017-2018.
+There is no specific budget attached to the NAP.
+However, for each action, the NAP identifies financial resources.